Skip to Main Content

 Planning a Visit

 Sally Bell's Kitchen operates at 2337 W Broad St, Richmond, VA 23220.
-Given the counter-service format and the operation's long-standing Richmond following, midday arrivals during peak weekday hours tend to produce the longest waits.
-Arriving before the noon rush or later in the afternoon lunch window generally means a shorter queue.
-The format does not require advance reservations in the conventional sense, but for large group orders or catering quantities, contacting the kitchen directly ahead of time is advisable.
+The format is walk-in friendly, and large group orders or catering quantities should be arranged ahead of time.
 The lunchbox-oriented model means that the menu is structured around portable, pre-assembled formats rather than table-service plating, so the practical experience differs from sit-down dining at places like Le Bernardin in New York City or the omakase-style progression of Atomix in New York City.
-Sally Bell's is a daytime operation: build your visit around a morning errand or a midday schedule rather than an evening plan.
+Sally Bell's is a daytime operation, with hours Monday through Friday from 10 AM to 2 PM.

 Peers Worth Knowing